Vacant to Vibrant

 Who is eligible?

 A property owner wishing to renovate or repurpose a vacant space within the Belfast City centre boundary.
 Property owner can apply on behalf of themselves and their proposed tenant, as a way to incentivise occupation of their space.
-They will need to provide evidence and proposed lease arrangements on foot of the improvement works being undertaken (Grants 1 and 2 require a minimum lease period of two years, while grant 3 requires a minimum lease period of 4 months) and have the occupier complete the relevant viability templates to support the proposal.
+They will need to provide evidence and proposed lease arrangements on foot of the improvement works being undertaken (Grants 1 and 2 require a minimum lease period of two years, while grant 3 requires a minimum lease period of four months) and have the occupier complete the relevant viability templates to support the proposal.
 Property owners are encouraged to identify a suitable tenant before applying (and should contact the City Regeneration and Development Team if having difficulties) however applications may be considered from property owners of vacant premises seeking tenants to occupy their premises subject to improvement work being undertaken.
 These applications will be dealt with on a case-by-case basis however, to incentivise the uptake of the vacant space, it is anticipated that a conditional offer may be made available.
 If property owners are unable to secure a tenant within 9 months, then they will only be able to access 60 per cent of the total grant available within the relevant funding bracket.
 Property owners must make every reasonable effort to secure a tenant within this 9-month period, including serious consideration of any matchmaking efforts made through the scheme and accommodation for lease agreements for two years if seeking Grant 1 or 2 or 4 months if seeking Grant 3.

 Business or organisation

 A business or organisation wishing to renovate or repurpose a vacant space within the Belfast City centre boundary.
 This includes start-up retail, independents, Small and Medium sized Enterprises (SME’s), social enterprise, leisure, hospitality and the cultural and third sectors.
 Businesses will need to provide proof through provision of a company number and three months bank statements relating to the business.
 A business or constituted organisation that can be either not-for-profit or community based.
 If an organisation is a constituted not-for-profit organisation it must supply a signed copy of the organisation’s constitution.
 It must be signed and dated as adopted by the chairperson at the time or by the current Chairperson to confirm it is your group's constitution.
 A business or organisation must provide evidence of tenure.
-For the purposes of the application, we will accept written consent from the property owner through the Property Owner Consent Form template provided but if grant is awarded then we will require a copy of the lease agreement prior to any grant being paid, (Grants 1 and 2 require a minimum lease period of two years, while grant 3 requires a minimum lease period of 4 months).
+For the purposes of the application, we will accept written consent from the property owner through the Property Owner Consent Form template provided but if grant is awarded then we will require a copy of the lease agreement prior to any grant being paid, (Grants 1 and 2 require a minimum lease period of two years, while grant 3 requires a minimum lease period of four months).

 Only property owners, businesses and organisations which meet the criteria are eligible to apply.